 - Run FIFA 17 as normal, keep the Injector open, click on the Select button, and click on the “Fifa17.exe” process within the process list window.

 - Click Inject.

-What other problems have you encountered in FIFA 2017 and how did you solved them?
+What other problems have you encountered in FIFA 17 (or newer) and how did you solve them?
 Leave your answers and any other question you may have in the comments section below.